Okna Tsahan Zam: Biography

 Okna Tsahan Zam does not have a traditional music education.
 According to an interview he gave to Tim Cope, an adventure filmmaker and author, he was educated in Moscow as a nuclear engineer and worked at a nuclear power plant.
 He turned to Kalmyk culture in his twenties and became a performer of the national epic Jangar.
 He toured extensively in Mongolia, as well as in Europe.

 Okna Tsahan Zam performs in the Khoomei style, a type of Tuvan throat singing, common in Mongolia, Tuva and Siberia.
 In 2005, he collaborated with Tanya Tagaq, a Canadian Inuk throat singer, and Wimme, a Sami yoiker from Finland, to release the recording Shaman Voices.
 According to The Concise Garland Encyclopedia of World Music, he "intersperses traditional Mongolian stringed and wind instruments and throat-singing styles with natural steppeland sounds and experiments with urban remixes".

+Awards

 Okna Tsahan Zam is a recipient of the Mongolian Order of the Polar Star, the highest civilian award Mongolia can present to a foreign citizen.

 In 2002, he was awarded the Mongolian Golden Microphone Award for his song Edjin Duun.